soijebor/PyBer_Analysis/README.md

   * Create the summary DataFrame with the appropriate columns, and apply formatting where appropriate.

 #### Technical Analysis 2:
-1. Rename columns {'city':'City', 'date':'Date','fare':'Fare', 'ride_id': 'Ride Id','driver_count': 'No. Drivers', 'type':'City Type'}.
+1. Rename columns
 2. Set the index to the Date column.
-3. Create a new DataFrame, for fares, and include only the City Type and Fare columns using the copy() method on the merged DataFrame.
+3. Create a  DataFrame, for fares, and include only the City Type and Fare columns using the copy() method on the merged DataFrame.
 4. Set the index to the datetime data type.
     * Check to make sure the index is a datetime data type by using the info() method on the DataFrame.
 5. Calculate the sum() of fares by the type of city and date using groupby() to create a Series.